GeoPlatform/node-gpoauth/README.md

 <br>

 ### Development and local integration
 To develop with `node-gpoauth` locally you will need to install it from you local file system.
-First start by checking out the codebase and then use NPM in insalll it locally:
+First start by checking out the codebase and then use NPM in install it locally:

-> $ # Clone node-gpoauth
+Clone node-gpoauth
 > $ git clone git@github.com:GeoPlatform/node-gpoauth.git

->
-> $ # cd to your appliction (local development)
+cd to your application (local development)
 > $ cd myApp

->
-> $ # install using npm (path relative to your application directory)
+install using npm (path relative to your application directory)
-> $ npm install file:../node-gpoauth
+> $ npm install ../node-gpoauth

 <br>
 <br>

 ## Usage
-Load and instanciate the module:
+Load and instantiate the module:
 ```javascript
 // Modules =================================================
 const express     = require('express');